welfo-beo/new-hello-halo/README.md

 ### The First Open Source Cowork

-Experience the full power of an AI coworker without touching the terminal.
+Experience the full power of an AI Agent without touching the terminal.
 Halo brings a visual, cross-platform desktop experience to everyone—open source and free.

 > **Our Philosophy:** Wrap complex technology into intuitive human interaction.